Famous Cases: Who Was Jack the Ripper? MPC's Top Theory

 Giving anything except your incontrovertible legal name could be construed as obstruction of justice.
 In modern police work, that could lead to a lot, such as home searches, interrogations, and penetrating investigations.
 If you found a body and gave an alias to the police, they would be all over you in modern times, as police tactics on these matters have evolved for the better over the last several decades.

 Lechmere would be under a microscope in modern times.
-But as far as Kosminski goes, modern police would not likely elevate his status higher than "person of interest."
+But as far as Aaron Kosminski goes, modern police would not likely elevate his status higher than "person of interest."

 His lunacy and hatred for women would be major red flags, especially since he had contempt for prostitutes.
 But without anything against him tying him to a crime scene, he would not be elevated to a suspect, I'm sure.
 If he were put to trial, I'm sure the result would likely be Not Guilty, especially if Lechmere's more convincing candidacy as the top suspect was raised in defense.

-In conclusion, the only person who can be considered a suspect is Lechmere.
+In conclusion, the only person who can properly be considered a proper suspect as Jack the Ripper is Lechmere.
 Everyone else is either a person of interest at best or someone who was more or less arbitrarily suggested (there are scores of Ripper 'suspects' noted in crime writing).
+Lechmere was at the crime scene; he was the first to discover a body; he gave a misleading identity, and the documentary provides circumstantial evidence against him.
+That's more than just the clickbait you find: I really think Lechmere could be called a proper suspect by more than true-crime writers.
+For this reason, I would say Lechmere is the top suspect, and that any other suggested figure is an incredibly distant No. 2.

 Best of MPC (as selected by the site's author)